Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/04. Validation and Server-Side Success & Error Handling/README.md

-# Success & Error Handling
+# Validation and Server-Side Success & Error Handling

 ## Competencies

+* Set some common validations with the ORM, e.g. unique, required
-* Handle errors effectively in Express.js
+* Handle server-side errors effectively in Express.js
+* Display flash messages to keep users informed about errors and successes.
 * Put in custom 404 and 500 pages in production
-* Display flash messages to keep users informed about errors and successes.

 ## Background